- Your State

 Wondering about school choice in Texas?
 There are a variety of options available for Texas families.
-Knowing these options can help you find learning environment where your child is not just “getting by” at school, but actually thriving and inspired to learn.
+Knowing these options can help you find a learning environment where your child is not just “getting by” at school, but actually thriving and inspired to learn.

 Most Texas families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by taxpayers.
-Did you know that, on average, Texas spends $8,619 per public school student each year?
+Did you know that, on average, Texas spends $10,342 per public school student each year?

 In Texas, the state allows each district decides to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 Parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
+As an example, Socorro Independent School District allows families to switch schools within the district for qualifying reasons, including afterschool care needs or having a sibling at another school.
+Note that if your child attends a school on the Texas Public Education Grant list of poorly-performing schools, you are automatically allowed to request a transfer.

 Open enrollment is a valuable choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.
 Texas’ public schools come in all different flavors.
 Burbank Middle School, for instance, has a strong dual-language program.
 Meanwhile, De Zavala Elementary is serving low-income students and helping them beat the odds.

 Texas has had charter schools as an option for more than 20 years.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and they are accountable to authorizing bodies for results.